fmmajd/gopostgres/README.md

 ```

 ### FindAllWhere
-To find ALL the rows via a one or more where conditions, you can use FindAllWhere function.
+To find ALL the rows via one or more where conditions, you can use the FindAllWhere function.

-The first argument is the table name, and secon d is the list of columns you want selected.
+The first argument is the table name, and the second is the list of columns you want to be selected.
 If you want all the columns to be returned, simply put "*" here.

 example:
 ```go